 - Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 (CCSS.ELA-Literacy.L.11-12.1) - Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
 (CCSS.ELA-Literacy.L.11-12.2) - o Observe hyphenation conventions.
-(CCSS.ELA-Literacy.L.11-12.2a) - Spell correctly.
+(CCSS.ELA-Literacy.L.11-12.2a) - o Spell correctly.
 (CCSS.ELA-Literacy.L11-12.2b) - Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
 (CCSS.ELA-Literacy.L.11-12.3) - Vary syntax for effect, consulting references (e.g., Tufte's Artful Sentences) for guidance as needed; apply an understanding of syntax to the study of complex texts when reading.
-(CCSS.ELA-Literacy.L.11-12.3a) - Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
-(CCSS.ELA-Literacy.L.11-12.5) - Interpret figures of speech (e.g., hyperbole, paradox) in context and analyze their role in the text.
-(CCSS.ELA-Literacy.L.11-12.5a) - Analyze nuances in the meaning of words with similar denotations.
+(CCSS.ELA-Literacy.L.11-12.3a) - Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on grades 11-12 reading and content, choosing flexibly from a range of strategies.
+(CCSS.ELA-Literacy.L.11-12.4) - Demonstrate understanding of figurative language, word relationships, and nuances in word meanings.
+(CCSS.ELA-Literacy.L.11-12.5) - o Interpret figures of speech (e.g., hyperbole, paradox) in context and analyze their role in the text.
+(CCSS.ELA-Literacy.L.11-12.5a) - o Analyze nuances in the meaning of words with similar denotations.
 (CCSS.ELA-Literacy.L.11-12.5b) - Acquire and use accurately general academic and domain-specific words and phrases, sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when considering a word or phrase important to comprehension or expression.
 (CCSS.ELA-Literacy.L.11-12.6)